The Skrum Scholarship

 Application Criteria for the SKRUM Scholarship Grant 2018/19

 The SKRUM Scholarship Grant is open to competitive applications from young people in their final year of sixth form study.
-This is because at the time of travel to Swaziland you will need to be at least 18 years old.
-The grant covers travel and accommodation with some spending money and will pay for volunteering time at the SKRUM project in Swaziland.
+This is because at the time of travel to Eswatini you will need to be at least 18 years old.
+The grant covers travel and accommodation with some spending money and will pay for volunteering time at the SKRUM project in Eswatini.

 To be eligible to apply you will need to meet the following criteria: